Last Updated on

 When to Consult a Doctor

-If your baby is rolling his eyes due to the lack of muscle control, you may not notice other signs or symptoms along with it.
-But if he is rolling his eyes due to some underlying medical condition, it may be accompanied with other noticeable symptoms like convulsions, shivering, trembling, irregular breathing, change in skin colour, jerky body movements, uncontrolled crying, excessive irritability or other such symptoms.
+If your baby rolls his eyes due to the lack of muscle control, you may not notice other signs or symptoms along with it.
+But if he rolls his eyes due to some underlying medical condition, it may be accompanied with other noticeable symptoms like convulsions, shivering, trembling, irregular breathing, change in skin colour, jerky body movements, uncontrolled crying, excessive irritability or other such symptoms.

-If you are a first-time parent and your infant starts rolling his eyes, it may scare you, no doubt.
-But don’t panic.
-It is a common problem in newborns and is generally associated with lack of weak muscle control in eyes but if you notice something abnormal, seek professional guidance.
+If you are a first-time parent and your infant starts rolling his eyes, it will scare you, but don’t panic.
+It is a common problem in newborns and is generally associated with a lack of weak muscle control in the eyes.
+However, if you notice something abnormal, seek professional guidance.
 If anything abnormal may be detected, your baby’s paediatrician may suggest that you refer a neurologist for further diagnosis and tests.

 Also Read: Common Eye Problems in Babies